Nybz-Creator/Nybz-Creator/README.md

 ### Hi everyone!
-My name is Alex and I'm currently studying to be network technichian.
+My name is Alex and I'm currently studying to be a network technichian.

 <!--
 **Nybz-Creator/Nybz-Creator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.